SriPrarabdha/sv_chat_with_pdf/README.md

 ## 8. Response Generation

-The response generation stage leverages the collective output of the preceding components, including the retrieved and reranked textual chunks, as well as any additional context and chat history associated with the user's query with Groq based Llama3 llm.
+The response generation stage leverages the collective output of the preceding components, including the retrieved and reranked textual chunks, as well as any additional context and chat history associated with the user's query with Groq based Llama 3.3 70b.